Corporate Governance

 Risk management

-The Bell Food Group has a structured risk management system.
-As part of the risk management system, the Board of Directors, the Group Executive Board and the management of the individual divisions assess the major risks on an annual basis.
-In principle, risks are defined as possible events or actions that could lead to a deviation from the defined objectives or strategy implementation.
-Positive deviations are referred to as opportunities, negative deviations as risks.
-Opportunities are taken into account in the strategy process, while negative deviations are dealt with in the risk management process.
-Risks are assessed in terms of the probability of occurrence and the quantitative impact in the event of occurrence.
-A full survey of potential risks is carried out every three years, relevant risks for the Bell Food Group are identified and measures are defined as far as possible to reduce the probability of occurrence and/or the impact of potential risks.
-A responsible person is assigned to each measure.
-In the years between the full surveys, the Board of Directors and the Group Executive Board monitor the status of the measures and make an up-to-date assessment.
-As part of the Bell Food Group's risk management process, risks with a potential loss above a certain level are actively managed at EBIT level within three years.
-The relevant loss amount for these major risks is CHF 5 million in the Bell Switzerland division and CHF 1 million in the other divisions.
-Precautions and measures are taken as far as possible against risks that cannot be influenced or can only be influenced to a limited extent.
+The Bell Food Group applies structured risk management.
+As part of the risk management process, the Board of Directors, Group Executive Board and Executive Boards of the business areas assess the major risks every year.
+The Bell Food Group generally defines risk as possible events or actions that could lead to a deviation from the defined objectives or strategy implementation.
+Positive deviations are seen as opportunities and negative deviations are deemed to be risks.
+Opportunities are integrated into the strategy process, while negative deviations are analysed during the risk management process.
+The risks are assessed for probability of occurrence and quantitative impact in the event of occurrence.
+A full survey of the possible risks is carried out every three years.
+The risks that are relevant for the Bell Food Group are identified and measures are formulated to reduce the probability of occurrence and/or the impact of the potential risks as far as possible.
+Every measure is given a responsible owner.
+In the years between the full surveys, the Board of Directors and Group Executive Board monitor the status of the measures and carry out current assessments.
+As part of the risk management process of the Bell Food Group, risks that could potentially cause a loss of more than a specified amount at EBIT level within three years are actively managed.
+The relevant amount of loss for these large risks is CHF 5 million for the business area Bell Switzerland and CHF 1 million for the other business areas.
+Safeguards and measures are implemented to protect the company against risks that cannot be influenced or that can only be influenced to a limited extent.